1.10. Async / await

 generators.
 It lets a function suspend at an await point, return a

-Promise to its caller right away, and resume later on the same VM
+Future to its caller right away, and resume later on the same VM

 thread when the awaited value is ready.